maciejnawrocki/bright-inventions-task/README.md

 Application has build in interactive [Swagger](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/) documentation.

-it can be accessed by [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
+It can be accessed by [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ### curl